RainerBielefeld/Broadcast/README.md

 Usage
 -----

-To publish a new message, go to "Settings > Broadcast Message".
+To publish a new message, go to (Application) "Settings > Broadcast Message".